-In this work, we demonstrate a simple semi-DI QRNG to showcase the power of the EAT in prepare-and-measure scenarios.
 Our protocol is able to certify more than one bit of randomness per round from measurements on a single quantum state.
 We implement the scheme in a setup using time-bin encoded states and single-photon detection.
 The protocol employs a prepare-and-measure setup with three states and a single three-outcome measurement.
 The scheme is semi-DI in the sense that the only assumption on the source is a bound on the pair-wise overlap of the prepared states, and the measurement is completely uncharacterised.
 Randomness is extracted from one of the inputs, and the amount of certified randomness achievable with the generalized EAT is compared with the traditional min-entropy approach.
 The other two inputs enable self-testing the device, by exploiting that the setup can also be interpreted in terms of a state discrimination task.

 In quantum state discrimination \cite{bergou2007,barnett2009,bae2015}, a measurement device aims to determine which state out of a known set was prepared, subject to certain constraints.
 In unambiguous state discrimination (USD) \cite{ivanovic1987, dieks1988, peres1988}, the error rate is nullified, at the cost of adopting an additional measurement event which gives no information on which state was prepared (formally called an inconclusive event).
-The minimum attainable rate of inconclusive events in USD is given by a rank-1 (hence extremal) and unique measurement, which greatly benefits the amount of certifiable randomness on the measurement outcome.
-Here, we implement a protocol which uses USD during the self-test rounds as in \cite{brask2017}, allowing us to make use of the additional inconclusive event in two-state discrimination to reach randomness values greater than one bit per round.
+The minimum attainable rate of inconclusive events in USD is given by a rank-1 (hence extremal) and unique measurement, which benefits the amount of certifiable randomness on the measurement outcome.
+While a setup with two preparations ($x=0,1$) is sufficient for QRNG, we add a third state preparation ($x=2$) such that all outcomes are equally distributed when Alice selects $x=2$.
+The key idea is then that, to be able to reproduce the observable statistics for inputs $x=0,1$, Eve must perform the USD measurement.
+Therefore, when Alice selects $x=2$, Eve’s chances of guessing the outcome become minimal.
+Here, we implement a protocol which uses USD during the self-test rounds, allowing us to make use of the additional inconclusive event in two-state discrimination to reach randomness values greater than one bit per round.
 Then, we choose a third state that yields equiprobable outcomes when involved in the state discrimination scenario.